Rohan-Gill/fpl_optimiser/README.md

 GAMEWEEK = 7  # Define starting gameweek for projection.
 FIRST_RUN = False # Data is extracted directly from the FPL API for the first run otherwise the extracted data is read from within the repository.
+EXISTING_TEAM = True  # Specify whether optimisation is performed assuming an existing team or not.

 # 1).
 Fetch required data from official FPL API.
 api_data = FplAPIData()